B61 nuclear bomb

 The B61 nuclear bomb is the primary thermonuclear gravity bomb in the United States Enduring Stockpile following the end of the Cold War.
 It is a low-to-intermediate yield strategic and tactical nuclear weapon featuring a two-stage radiation implosion design.

 The B61 is of the variable yield ("dial-a-yield" in informal military jargon) design with a yield of 0.3 to 340 kilotons in its various mods ("modifications").
-It is a Full Fuzing Option (FUFO) weapon, meaning it is equipped with the full range of fuzing and delivery options, including air and ground burst fuzing, and free-fall, retarded free-fall and laydown delivery.
-It has a streamlined casing capable of withstanding supersonic flight and is 11 ft 8 in long, with a diameter of about 13 in.
-The basic weight of the B-61 is about 700 lb, although the weights of individual weapons may vary depending on version and fuze/retardation configuration.
+It is a Full Fuzing Option (FUFO) weapon, meaning it is equipped with several fuzing options including air burst, ground burst, free-fall, retarded free-fall (parachuted) and laydown delivery.
+It has a streamlined casing allowing its release by supersonic aircraft.
+It is 11 ft 8 in long, with a diameter of about 13 in; the basic weight of the B61 is about 700 lb, with weight differences for parachute delivery.
 As of 2020, the weapon was undergoing a 12th modification.
-According to the Federation of American Scientists in 2012, the roughly 400 B61-12s will each cost "more than its weight in gold" - $28 million apiece.
+In 2012, the roughly 400 B61-12s were estimated to each cost "more than its weight in gold" – $28 million apiece.

+As of 2026, approximately 505 B61s are in service.
+The strategic B61-11 nuclear bunker buster is believed to be the only nuclear weapon assigned to the B-2 Spirit stealth strategic bomber, which can carry up to sixteen.
+The B61-12 is the only remaining US tactical nuclear weapon, with 200 stockpiled, approximately 100 in the US, and another 100 in certain European NATO member states under its nuclear sharing arrangement, maintained by munitions squadrons.
+The B61-12 is certified for delivery by the F-35A Lightning II stealth fifth generation fighter, and F-15E Strike Eagle, F-16 Fighting Falcon, and Panavia Tornado IDS fourth generation fighters.
+Alongside the United States Air Force, the air forces of Belgium, Germany, Italy, the Netherlands, Turkey, and the United Kingdom are believed to host B61-12 bombs, and operate a mixture of the certified aircraft to deliver them.
+The B61-13 is being developed as a strategic bunker buster for the forthcoming US B-21 Raider strategic bomber.

+B61 variants have been previously deployed on many U.S. aircraft.
+Such as the B-52 Stratofortress and B-1 Lancer strategic bombers; F-117 Nighthawk and F-111 Aardvark ground-based attack aircraft, and F/A-18 Hornet and A-7 Corsair II carrier-based attack aircraft.